ID Reading Options

 For both direct and accessory reads, the CodeREADr app will automatically sync the ID, timestamp, location, and other collected data to the cloud for reporting purposes.
 Also, you can issue newly printed digital IDs with barcodes or QR codes for attendance tracking if that’s a better option for you than a reading accessory.
 Click here to learn more attendance tracking with QR codes.

-iOS and Android OS Devices
+Scanning ID with iOS and Android OS Devices

 The CodeREADr app is specifically designed for iOS devices (iPods, iPads, iPhones) and Android OS devices (smartphones, tablets, Chromebooks, and dedicated mobile computers).
 Learn about general requirements for iOS and Android devices, touch computers, and more.
 The most common capture method for attendance tracking is scanning IDs that have barcodes.
 The CodeREADr app uses the device’s front-facing or rear-facing camera to scan virtually all barcode types, including QR codes.